 |Monthly Investment||5 years||10 years||15 years|

-Table assumes an average after-tax return of 6%.
+Table assumes a 6% average after-tax return.
 This is a

 hypothetical example of mathematical principals, is used for illustrative purposes only, and does not reflect the actual performance of